DaveWM/time-tracking-app/time-management-api/README.md

 Once you have done this, to start the api just run `lein run`.
 This will start the api on port 8081 by default.
 To change the port, set the `API_PORT` environment variable.
 You can also compile to a jar file by running `lein uberjar`.

+To run the unit tests, run `lein test`.